tshepang/blog-movies/content/movies/The Dark Knight (2008).rst

 since it ain't really good.
 And the last scene really is unbearable.
 And who gives a shit about the cheap philosophical blah I so previously cherished.

+So, no, this isn't the best ever comic book adaptation.